B0-B/pyron/README.md

     topology=[10, 8, 8, 4],
     activation_overlay=['id', 'relu', 'sigmoid', 'softmax'] )
 ```
-and was initialized with 4 layers including the input and output layers.
+The net was initialized with 4 layers including the input and output layers.
 By this instance the input must be an array of dimension 10 and is then propagated via two 8-dimensional layers and outputted in a 4 dimensional one i.e. the output is an ndarray of dimension (0, 4).
 Each layer
 obtains an appropriate activation function with which the output of each layer is convolved.
 The possible activation functions are